philip-huang/arcs-group.github.io/README.md

      year: null
      thumbnail: null  # Save to /files/[your-folder]/
      award: null
-     doi: null
+     doi: null  # doi is shown in bibtex and used as the link to the publisher site when the publisher field is not defined
+     publisher: null  # link to the publisher; we don't need this if the publisher can be reached by https://doi.org/[doi]
      tags: []  # Current tags for research areas: [mapf, warehouse, arm, traffic]
                # See the research areas page for more details.
-     links: # You can add additional links not listed below if needed
+     links: # You can add additional links not listed below
        arXiv: null
        Code: null
        Poster: null